2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 #### For consensus rules

-When it comes to your node's influence on the consensus rules, it is, above all, its economic weight that will be decisive.
+When it comes to your node's influence on the consensus rules, its economic weight is, above all, what will be decisive.
 This is a crucial concept: the value of any currency is directly related to its ability to facilitate exchange.
 Indeed, if an object is not accepted by anyone in exchange for goods or services, it theoretically has no monetary utility.
 For example, if no merchant accepts pebbles as a means of payment, they have no use as money.
 Of course, utility remains a subjective notion on an individual scale, but in a given territory, the greater the number of merchants accepting an object as a means of exchange, the more likely it is that this object has a monetary utility for the people living in this territory.

 Let's take the example of a village where many merchants accept gold in exchange for goods: chances are that gold has a monetary utility for the villagers.
-This indicates that the utility of a currency depends directly on merchants' decisions to accept it or not.
+This indicates that the utility of a currency depends directly on merchants' decisions to accept or reject it.

 This concept is crucial for understanding the power dynamics at play in the Bitcoin system.
 Satoshi makes it clear: Bitcoin is an electronic cash system; in other words, it provides a service that offers a form of currency, Bitcoin (or BTC).
 When the protocol rules are modified in a way that is not backward compatible (Hard Fork), this amounts to creating a new system and therefore a new currency.
 The success or failure of this Fork then depends on the size of its economy, which in turn is determined by the number of merchants accepting this new form of currency.